This is a Blended Learning Course offered through the Hotel School.

-- Lecturer: Epafras Shilongo
+- Lecturer: Gerald Cloete

 This course aims to introduce students to entrepreneurship as a concept to be able to establish an entrepreneurialmindset by exploring opportunities and new venture creation as well as industry and competitor analysis.
 Students will then develop greater self-awareness of their fit with entrepreneurial environments and learn the processes of opportunity identification, resource analyses, financial and feasibility analysis.